RobertN2004/GiT-praktyka/README.md

 # GIT DEVELOP
-This is a branch dedicated to the pages I'm currently working on.
+This is a branch dedicated to the projects I'm currently working on.